YoubaImkf/minishCapLike/README.md

 ```

-Thanks a lot to RyiSnow for is [How to Make a 2D Game in Java.](httpswww.youtube.complaylistlist=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq)
+Thanks a lot to RyiSnow for his [How to Make a 2D Game in Java.](httpswww.youtube.complaylistlist=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq)